How to build and version control pipelines

 BojAI contains several pre-trained pipelines, which you do not need to code and you can just use to process, train, and deploy pipelines.
 You can follow the steps below to use them:

 1. Run bojai list --pipelines to see what pipelines are available.
-You can also optionally refer to the pipeline’s documentation to get details on what it does, how it works, and what models it uses.
+You can also optionally refer to the pipelines’ documentation to get details on what each pipeline does, how it works, and what models it uses.

 2. Once you know which pipeline to use, run bojai build --pipeline chosen-pipeline-name.